The Critical Importance Of Praise And Encouragement In Child Development

 Example: “Sarah, by responsibly keeping the book back in the shelf, and in the right place after you have finished; you are helping other students to find it easily and read it.
 Not everyone does that.

-2. Focus on specific key attributes of the child’s work rather than on the whole and in general.
+You should focus specific key attributes on the child’s work rather than on the whole and in general.

 Example: “The shade of blue you have used to colour the sky in your painting makes it look almost perfect.